ibm-cloud-docs/vmwaresolutions/vmonic/useraccount.md

 # Managing user accounts and settings
 {: #useraccount}

-Use procedures in this topic to invite users, to update user account credentials, and to specify whether you want to receive email and console notifications for various events.
+Use the following procedures to invite users, to update user account credentials, and to specify whether you want to receive email and console notifications for various events.

 ## Inviting users to access services and resources
 {: #useraccount-iamuserinv}

 {{site.data.keyword.vmwaresolutions_full}} is integrated with {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM) for collaboration among multiple users.
 After you sign up for an {{site.data.keyword.cloud_notm}} account and log in to the {{site.data.keyword.vmwaresolutions_short}} console, you can add users to the {{site.data.keyword.cloud_notm}} account.
 These added users can share the services and resources that are provisioned for the account.

-For more information, see:
+For more information, see the following topics.
 - [Inviting users to an account](/docs/account?topic=account-iamuserinv)
 - [Managing access for VMware Solutions](/docs/vmwaresolutions?topic=vmwaresolutions-iam)